ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-09-15-need-know-industry-4-0.md

 Nearly 200 years after the first industrial revolution, the world is at the start of a fourth revolution.
 One that offers a great promise and many benefits.
 This revolution is known as industry 4.0.

-Today’s technology — [big data](https://www.issart.com/en/lp/java-development-team/big-data-solutions), cloud computing, and the Internet of Things (IoT) — is driving this new industry.
+Today's technology — [big data](https://www.issart.com/en/lp/java-development-team/big-data-solutions), cloud computing, and the Internet of Things (IoT) — is driving this new industry.
 It promises to make productization faster, create better profit margins, and give companies a competitive advantage in an increasingly competitive environment.

-It’s going to take the manufacturing automation to the next level.
+It's going to take the manufacturing automation to the next level.
 Business models will be impacted, redefined, and new ones will be created.
 Machine safety will increase and risks to worker will decrease.
 It will touch the world.

-In this article, we’re going to explore exactly what we mean by this “industry 4.0”, the need for it, and how you can get organization ready for it.
-Toward the end, we’ll look at some of the challenges you’re bound to experience and how you can solve them.
+In this article, we're going to explore exactly what we mean by this “industry 4.0”, the need for it, and how you can get organization ready for it.
+Toward the end, we'll look at some of the challenges you're bound to experience and how you can solve them.

-Let’s get started.
+Let's get started.

-## What’s Need for Industry 4.0?
+## What's Need for Industry 4.0?

-The question CIOs, and other professionals, ask us when we talk about industry 4.0 is, “What’s wrong with industry 3.0?
-Isn’t it enough?”
+The question CIOs, and other professionals, ask us when we talk about industry 4.0 is, “What's wrong with industry 3.0?
+Isn't it enough?”

-It’s a fair question.
+It's a fair question.
 Industry 3.0 has allowed many organizations to further automate, increase efficiency, and optimize their value chains.
 We have different systems for storage, tracking, production and more.

 For example, manufacturers have access to ERPs that use advanced analytics to help decision makers create plans around various activities in the business.
 There are CRMs, programming solutions, and even GPS tracking alternatives.

 All of this has allowed organizations to experience many of the benefits that industry 4.0 promises — profits, optimization, and a competitive advantage.

-While industry 3.0 has brought a lot of benefits to organizations, it’s not enough.
-It’s only scratching the surface of possibilities.
+While industry 3.0 has brought a lot of benefits to organizations, it's not enough.
+It's only scratching the surface of possibilities.
 The increased competitive environment, pressure from consumers to create personalized experiences at affordable prices, and the need to keep stakeholders happy, means organizations need to innovate.

 Grow complacent and business will suffer.
 Organizations have to find ways to do better.
 They need machines that can communicate with each other and respond without any human involvement.